Henningson/Vocal3D/README.md

 # Vocal3D
-**vocaloid** is a library for the real-time reconstruction of human vocal folds using a single shot structured light system.
+**Vocal3D** is a library for the real-time reconstruction of human vocal folds using a single shot structured light system.

 ## Dataset
 The dataset is included in this repository.